World Bank ToxInt Database 1996, Intensity of Toxic Pollution from Industry

 David Wheeler, Mala Hettige and Manjula Singh

 Economics of Industrial Pollution Control Research Team

-Dates of collection
+Dates of Data Collection

 Disclaimer and copyrights